Neon Genesis Evangelion: Merchandising

 The popularity of Neon Genesis Evangelion extends to its merchandising, which exceeded $400 million within two years of its release.
-The series has established itself greatly on the Japanese market, developing a varied range of products for adult consumers, such as cell phones, laptop computers, many soundtracks, DVDs, action figures, telephone cards and an official set of Japanese coins.
-The stylized mecha design that would later earn praise for Evangelion was initially criticized by certain toy companies as being too difficult to manufacture, with some expressing concern that models of the Evangelion mecha "would never sell."
+The series has established itself greatly on the Japanese market, developing a varied range of products for consumers of various age groups, such as cell phones, laptops, soundtracks, DVDs, action figures, telephone cards and an official set of Japanese coins.
+However, its stylized mecha designs were initially criticized by certain toy companies as being too difficult to manufacture, with some expressing concern that models of the Evangelions "would never sell."
 Eventually, Sega agreed to license all toy and video game sales.
-At the time of the release of the Japanese film Death & Rebirth and The End of Evangelion, estimated sales of Evangelion merchandise topped $300 million, of which 70% derived from sales of video and laser discs, soundtrack CDs, single CDs, computer software and the three-volume manga.
-Multiple merchandising products were released during the Renewal Project, such as CDs, video games, cel-art illustrations and collectible models.
+At the time of the release of the films Death & Rebirth and The End of Evangelion, estimated sales of Evangelion merchandise topped $300 million, of which 70% derived from sales of video and laser discs, soundtrack and single CDs, computer software and the three-volume manga.

 The commercial exploitation of the series for the home video market achieved record sales and remained strong over a decade later.
 The fame of the show has grown through home video sales, which exceeded two or three times the sales of other contemporary anime series and films.
-According to anime critic Guido Tavassi, the series contributed significantly to the spread of the DVD format in Japan and generated a considerable impact on the Japanese economy, calculated in billions of yen.
+According to anime critic Guido Tavassi, the series contributed significantly to the spread of the DVD format in Japan and had a considerable impact on the Japanese economy, calculated in billions of yen.
 In 2006, Matt Greenfield stated that the franchise had earned over $2 billion.
 A 2007 estimate placed total sales of 6,000 related goods at over ¥150 billion.
 By 2015, more than two million Evangelion pachinko and pachislot machines had been sold, generating ¥700 billion in revenue.